jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ### Token macro support

 The Warnings plugin provides the token `ANALYSIS_ISSUES_COUNT` that could be used in additional post build processing steps, e.g. in the mailer.
-In order to use this token you need to install the latest release of the [Token Macro plugin](https://plugins.jenkins.io/token-macro).
+In order to use this token you need to install the [Token Macro plugin](https://plugins.jenkins.io/token-macro).
-The token has an optional parameter `tool` that could be used to select a particular analysis result.
+The token has the following optional parameters:
+- `tool`: selects a particular analysis result, if not defined all results are summed up
+- `type`: selects the type of the counter to use, choose one of:
+  - Total (any severity)
+  - Total (errors only)
+  - Total (severity high only)
+  - Total (severity normal only)
+  - Total (severity low only)
+  - New (any severity)
+  - New (errors only)
+  - New (severity high only)
+  - New (severity normal only)
+  - New (severity low only)
+  - Delta (any severity)
+  - Delta (errors only)
+  - Delta (severity high only)
+  - Delta (severity normal only)
+  - Delta (severity low only)
+  - Fixed (any severity)

 Examples:

 - `${ANALYSIS_ISSUES_COUNT}`: expands to the aggregated number of issues of all analysis tools
 - `${ANALYSIS_ISSUES_COUNT, tool="checkstyle"}`: expands to the total number of **CheckStyle** issues
+- `${ANALYSIS_ISSUES_COUNT, tool="checkstyle", type: "NEW"}`: expands to the number of new **CheckStyle** issues

 ## Transition from the static analysis suite